Psalm 46: Verse 10

 I will be exalted in the earth!

 This verse is further developed in Psalm 47, which opens with the words "Oh, clap your hands, all you peoples!

 Shout to God with the voice of triumph!
 It is all the nations of the world who are addressed.

 Shakespeare's alleged involvement

 For several decades, some theorists have suggested that William Shakespeare placed his mark on the translated text of Psalm 46 that appears in the King James Bible, although many scholars view this as unlikely, stating that the translations were probably agreed upon by a committee of scholars.

+In popular culture

+In the 1964 film, Zulu, actor Nigel Green playing Colour Sergeant Frank Bourne, recites part of Psalm 46 to a Swedish missionary.